Last updated: 1 March 2021

 - the personal data you provide when you correspond with us by phone, email, or by other means.

 Information We Get from Others

 We may also obtain information about you from other sources.
-For example, if you are part of an institution that has an agreement with us for the use of our Services, we may receive some identifiable information from the institution, such as your name, title, email address(es), and phone number(s).
+For example, if you are part of an organization that has an agreement with us for the use of our Services, we may receive some identifiable information from the organization, such as your name, title, email address(es), and phone number(s).
 We may add this to information provided by you.

 Information Automatically Collected

 We automatically log information about you and your computer or mobile device when you access our Services.
 For example, when visiting our Services, we log your computer or mobile device operating system name and version, manufacturer and model, browser type, browser language, screen resolution, the website you visited before browsing our Sites, pages you viewed on the Sites, how long you spent on each page, and other related information about your use of and actions with respect to our Services.
 We collect this information about you using tracking technologies such as “cookies.”
 Please refer to the sections on cookies and tracking technologies below.

 We do not generally use your personal data for the purposes of automated decision-making.
 However, we may do so in order to fulfil obligations imposed by law, or as part of preserving the security of our Sites, in which case we will inform you of any such processing and provide you with an opportunity to object.